Progressive Logo

 Meaning and History

-The pioneering approach has to do with the unique choice of client categories and the way they interact with it.
-The company is the first automobile insurer to allow customers to select policies and take them out through a website.
+The pioneering approach focuses on the unique selection of client categories and how they interact.
+The company is the first automobile insurer to allow customers to select and purchase policies online.
 And later, it was the first to allow smartphone apps and mobile browsers to rate and manage policies.
 This concept fits perfectly with the insurance innovator’s identity.
 That’s why all its logos are businesslike and serious.

 What is Progressive?

-Progressive is the third-largest transportation insurance company from the United States.
-It provides insurance services to drivers in risky categories, such as owners of cars, SUVs, boats, commercial vehicles, and more.
+Progressive is the third-largest transportation insurance company in the United States.
+It provides insurance services to drivers in high-risk categories, such as owners of cars, SUVs, boats, and commercial vehicles.
 The service has existed since 1937, having been founded by Joseph Lewis and Jack Green.

 1937 – 1970